 Perfection is like chasing the horizon, keep moving!

 We need to keep those things going at the same time, all the time.
-If we don’t kaizen everyday, everywhere we are not living the continuous improvement spirit!
+If we don’t kaizen every day, everywhere we are not living the continuous improvement spirit!
 Two steps forward and one step back is ok, inertia; not moving at all is not ok.
 We can never be too tired to try, we can never be too tired to kaizen.

-Not everything that shines is gold, and not everybody that claims being a Lean consultant is.
+Not everything that shines is gold, and not everybody that claims to be a Lean consultant is.
 One day, a group from our corporate office came to visit accompanied with a Lean Manufacturing consultant that they hire.
 Their experienced consultant came to see our operations and my boss asked me to create a short presentation of our lean journey.

 Our corporate visitors were impressed by all the progress showed, especially in terms of dollars and cents but the lean expert was utterly quiet.
 He did not say too much at the end of the meeting either.
-At the end of the day, my boss told me that after I left the consultant was saying that he doesn’t believe in VSM and much less on TPM, SMED, 5S trainings or any kind of visual management.
+At the end of the day, my boss told me that after I left the consultant was saying that he doesn’t believe in VSM and much less on TPM, SMED, 5S training or any kind of visual management.
 The only thing he recommended to continue working with was kanbans through the whole plant, this will create flow; he said.

 I don’t have a lot of experience with Lean, but my humble experience has been enough to know that working with the basic tools of lean helps to prepare the plant for the stabilization, standardization and quick change-over we need to create the flow needed for supply to our customers what they need when they need at the expected quality or better.